KristofferC/TimerOutputs.jl/README.md

 @timeit to "sleep" sleep(0.3)
 ```

-Printing `to` now gives a formatted table showing the number of calls, the total time spent in each section, and the percentage of the total time since `to` was created.
+Printing `to` now gives a formatted table showing the number of calls, the total time spent in each section, and the percentage of the time spent in each section since `to` was created:

 ```julia